 Right to pension from abroad usually based on work

-In general, you have a right to a pension from abroad if your work abroad has been insured there.
-Supplementary pensions that offer a minimum income are usually not paid from one country to another.
+In general, you have the right to a pension from abroad if your work abroad has been insured there.
+In general, other countries do not have residence-based pension provision similar to our national pension.
+Some countries have minimum pensions that guarantee a minimum income but, as a rule, they are not paid from one country to another.

 If you have lived in one of the Nordic countries, the Netherlands, Canada, Australia and Israel, you may also have to right to receive a pensions from those countries simply because you have lived there.

 Retirement ages vary

 The retirement ages vary in different countries.
 Depending on the country, you may also be able to draw an early old-age pension.

 Many countries are raising their statutory retirement ages.
 For more information on the different countries’ retirement ages, contact the foreign pension providers.

 Each country issues a pension decision based on its own legislation.
 For example, even if you were granted a disability pension from Finland, you would not necessarily be granted one from another EU/EEA country or a social security agreement country.
 However, you may have the right to disability or old-age pension from the country in question at a later point.
 Foreign pension providers issue their pension decisions in their own national language(s) and pay your pension directly to your bank account.

 A pension from abroad may affect social benefits that you receive in Finland.
 A pension from abroad can reduce your Finnish unemployment benefit, sickness allowance and income support.
 A foreign pension can also prevent these benefits from being paid at all.
 In addition, you may be asked to pay back benefits that you have already received.